0mniteck/EAPD/MODULE/README.md

 # Module
 # --- WIP ---
-Get access on the Wifi-Pineapple Management Interface.
+Module to get access on the Wifi-Pineapple Management Interface.

-Needs to be rewritten for the MK7.
+Needs to be built and written for the MK7.